Lots to talk about, deals to be done as Diggers draws curtain on 2019

 And a big congratulations to Samuel La Macchia, a fourth-year mining engineering student at the WA School of Mines who was awarded the Ray Finlayson Medal for Leadership and Academic Excellence.

 Finally, for those who wonder how we survive three days and four nights of hard-core networking, it is thanks to the support of the Aggreko-sponsored coffee and the BASF-sponsored fresh fruit juice stands.

 For the record, Diggers delegates went through more than 90kg of coffee beans, about 470 litres of milk and 2000kg of apples, carrots and oranges.

 That’s it from Diggers for another year.
 Time to recharge the batteries and try to pick the winners for the coming 12 months.

 Peter Klinger is Cannings Purple’s Director of Media Strategy.
 He has provided strategic communications advice on more than $1 billion worth of corporate transactions over the past year.
 Peter is a former Business Editor of The West Australian and has also worked for The Times (London) and the Financial Review.
 Contact Peter

 Cannings Purple’s market-leading Investor Relations team was on the ground in Kalgoorlie-Boulder for the full three days of Diggers & Dealers.
-If you would like to organise a meeting and learn more about Cannings Purple’s full suite of services, including strategic communications, design and digital and content and video creation, contact Director Andrew Rowell.

 More Cannings Purple news: